daptx/RP-Malcomb/docs/report/preanalysis.md

 The final model of the study is also referred to equally often in opposite terms: "vulnerability" or "resilience" Rufat et al (2015) found that the monotonicity of vulnerability indicators should not be assumed.
 Therefore, the one certainty is that the individual and thematic variable directions are uncertain.
+**(I might move some of these more substantive critiques into the discussion of the reproduction report that this doc becomes.
+Here you are moving into critique, credibility assessment, and almost to suggested improvement.
+We are in a strange spot having done this reproduction already.
+Perhaps we need some discussion of what exactly we want this PAP to convey.)**

 Household-level resilience is analyzed with the weighted combination of all asset theme indicators and access theme indicators.
 Weights are given in the Variables section.
 The formula for this combination is not specified.
 For 2004, the authors report a household-level minimum resilience score of -0.80 and maximum of 39.33 (5.2).
-Based on the described methodology of a weighted combination of values ranging from zero to five, a negative score is inexplicable.
+Based on the described methodology of a weighted combination of values ranging from zero to five, a negative score is uninterpretable and likely indicates an error.
 A maximum score near 40 is intuitive as a theoretical maximum of 40% for the adaptive capacity category.
 It is not clear whether the calculation should be a weighted average, weighted sum, weighted combination meant to achieve a possible range of 40% for the overall adaptive capacity component of the final vulnerability model, or some other form of weighted combination.